scicluna/portfolio/README.md

 WHEN I view the footer - DONE
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter) - DONE

+ADD MORE PROJECTS TO CAROUSEL?
+ANIMATION IN BACKGROUND LIKE BEFORE?
+OPTIMIZE?
+(HOW?)
+SMALL TOUCHES
+FIGURE OUT HOW TO MAKE A WORKING FRONTEND ONLY CONTACT ME FORM